emad-ansari/code.io/README.md

 - [x] add the getJavaScriptBoilerplateCode()

+- [ ] Clean and remove the unnecessary types and interfaces in types.ts file

 - [ ] add feature to run cpp code

 - [ ] add tooltip to setting and full screen icon

+- [ ] Design landing page

+- [ ] Design user profile page